 Step 2: Key, KeyID, and the License Server

-By now, we have established that we will be encrypting or videos using AES-128 bit encryption.
-At this stage, a few questions that come up are –
+We have established that we will encrypt videos using AES-128-bit encryption.
+At this stage, a few questions come up are –

 - Where do we get the AES-128 Encryption Keys?